When to plant Crocus in Emanuel County, GA

 Emanuel County, Georgia is in USDA Hardiness Zone 8b.
 The average last spring frost is March 19 and first fall frost is November 13.

-Emanuel County County sits in USDA Zone 8b.
+Emanuel County sits in USDA Zone 8b.
 Crocus grows reliably in zones 3a through 8b, so it's a good fit here.

-Can Crocus grow in Emanuel County County's climate?
+Can Crocus grow in Emanuel County's climate?

 Your Emanuel County Garden Planner — Free